zerkalica/babel-plugin-transform-metadata/README.md

 -   Supports arrows and function expressions
 -   Metadata provided for array and object-style arguments
--   Generics and type arguments supported
+-   Generics and type arguments support
--   With transform-decorators-legacy supports argument decorators
--   Adds createVNode as third argument to each function with jsx, used in [reactive-di](https://github.com/zerkalica/reactive-di) components: (props, state, h) => React$Element
--   typeof, Class support

 ## Examples